What to do with this activity?

 Learning to write takes a long time and happens in stages.

 Making marks on paper, and then learning to control their movements to make patterns, develops your child's ease and control in using hands and fingers for future writing.

-Have a look at the attached page just to the right of the picture above (Download the PDF for this Activity).
+Have a look at the attached page above right of this page (it says "Download the PDF for this Activity").
 This shows the stages of writing that a child might go through before they can create alphabet letters.

 Find time to sit down with your child and have fun making marks and patterns.

 There are at least four stages in learning to write.
 The first is movement - your child learning to control their body and their hands - reaching, feeling and holding things - is part of this first stage.

 The second stage is making marks - seeing that if you put this crayon here and move it, it makes a mark.

 Drawing is a third stage.

 The fourth then is learning how to make letters and later words.